Matt Connors (artist): Background

 Matt Connors studied Fine Art at Bennington College before completing his MFA at Yale University School of Art in New Haven, graduating in 2006.
 His work draws upon the history of painting and processes, particularly minimalism and abstraction, but is also influenced by design, poetry, writing and music.
 In 2012, Connors published the award-winning book A Bell is a Cup and in 2015 he was a resident at the [Chinati Foundation], Marfa, Texas.
+In 2024 Connors was awarded the Rome Prize in Visual Arts at the American Academy in Rome.

 Exhibitions

 Connors' work has been exhibited at MoMA PS1, New York, L'Almanach - Le Consortium - Dijon, Kunsmuseum Bonn, Kunsthalle Düsseldorf, the Walker Art Center, Minneapolis, Xavier Hufkens, The Modern Institute, Glasgow and the Museum of Contemporary Art, Detroit.

 Collections

 His artwork is part of the public collections of the Museum of Modern Art, New York, the Hammer Museum, Los Angeles, the Walker Art Center, Minneapolis, the Dallas Museum of Art and the San Antonio Museum of Art in Texas.